sampsyo/cs6120/content/blog/2019-10-23-divergence-optimizations/index.md

 ### Predication Removal

 Predicated vector instructions can also be simplified even in the case of a divergent predicate value.
 Every lane that is active in the vector instruction may still perform redundant work.
 Consider the Bril example below.
-The predicate `p0` is divergent because it's input `vec2` and `vec3` are divergent.
+The predicate `p0` is divergent because its inputs `vec2` and `vec3` are divergent.
 However, the predicated vector instructions `vec4` and `vec5` are convergent because their inputs are convergent.

 ```python
 # convergent vectors